 Our optometrists are therapeutically endorsed to independently manage glaucoma by the Optometrists and Dispensing Opticians Board.
 This means not only can we monitor and diagnose glaucoma, we can treat glaucoma too.

 Treatment usually involves the use of medicated eye drops to lower the pressure in the eye (intraocular pressure or IOP).
-We are also able to refer for laser treatment or surgery if necessary.
+We are also able to refer for laser treatment or surgical options if necessary.

 Heidelberg Spectralis OCT